netxms/netxms-doc/admin/service-monitoring.rst

    * - Value
      - Description
    * - 0
-     - Success, *target* was connected to and returned expected response.
+     - Success, connection to *target* was established and expected response was received.
    * - 1
      - Invalid arguments were passed.
    * - 2